 - The corporeal nature: extension in time; extension has some figure and some magnitude - Beware!
 This is brand new and anti-Aristotle.
-Extension, duration, figure and number are going to be the fundamental attributes of bodies in the Second Meditation.
-This correspond to the mechanistic view of the world: the world is not made of particular substances characterized by specific qualities and function as in Aristotle's view.
-Rather, the world is extension and duration, both characterized with quantities.
+Extension, duration,

 - THUS: the point is that Representations themselves are made of something: However crazy is your dream, you still dream of extended stuff in space and time - SO: There are some notions that are more difficult to doubt than the composed bodies: they correspond to mathematical notions, by contrast with natural sciences.